kszenes/kszenes.github.io/_drafts/2024-10-13-Cheatsheet.md

 # cheat.sh

 In comes [cheat.sh](https://www.cht.sh) (or `cht.sh` for short), which is a website that hosts a community-driven set of cheat sheets for most programming languages, tools and utilities.
-The best part is that it is made to work seamlessly from the terminal using the `curl` command which is available on most systems by default.
+The best part is that it is made to work seamlessly from the terminal using the `curl` command which is available on most systems by default, so all you really need is an internet connection.
-The `cht.sh` homepage serves as a tutorial on how to use the resource and its capabilities:
+The `cht.sh` homepage serves as a tutorial on how to use the repository and its capabilities:

 ```text
 $ curl cht.sh